dorinemae/dorinemae-apps/README.md

 ## Usage

 - **Cache Cleanup:** Click the **CleanUp Elementor** button in the admin bar when enabled.
-- **Auto-Expire:** Elements matching the specified class/ID will automatically disappear at the scheduled time.
+- **Auto-Expire:** Elements matching the specified class will automatically disappear at the scheduled time.

 ## Contributing